YYinBurgh/YYinBurgh.github.io/_pages/about.md

 <!--- News --->

 ## News

+- **(August 2024)** My <a href="https://www.jmir.org/2024/1/e57309" target="_blank"> first-authored paper</a>, titled **"Contextual acceptance of COVID-19 mitigation mobile apps in the United States: Mixed methods survey study on postpandemic data privacy"**, has been publihsed in the Journal of Medical Internet Research!

 - **(August 2024)** I'm super excited to share <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2336550" target="_blank">our NSF SaTC award</a> with my Co-PI Dr. Joe Near -- **A Novel Mechanism for Effective and Accountable Communication of Differential Privacy through Multi-Stakeholder Research**.
 We hope our research can facilitate the broader adoption of differential privacy!

 - **(August 2024)** My <a href="https://www.usenix.org/system/files/usenixsecurity24-feng-yuanyuan.pdf" target="_blank">first-authored paper</a>, titled **"Understanding how to inform blind and low-vision users about data privacy through privacy question answering assistants"** at the 2024 USENIX Security Symposium provides insights into blind and low-vision users' expectations when it comes to usability, accessibility, trust and equity issues regarding digital data privacy.